louis993546/Metro-Compose/README.md

 # Metro-Compose

-I haven't use anything after Windows Mobile 6, so this is a chance for me to see what's all the hype is about
+I haven't use anything after Windows Mobile 6, so this is a chance for me to see what's all the hype ~~is~~ was about

 ## Status